youngkin/hugoblog/content/post/shiftregistersevensegdisplay.md

 ## Information that would have been helpful

 The [Sunfounder 7-Segment Display](https://docs.sunfounder.com/projects/raphael-kit/en/latest/1.1.4_7-segment_display_c.html) project documentation pretty much just jumps into how to wire up the breadboard and the code without mentioning much about the hardware components, especially the shift register.
 Even the code description was a little confusing given my lack of knowledge about shift registers.
 I accidentally stumbled across the [Sunfounder 7-Segment Python](https://docs.sunfounder.com/projects/electronic-kit/en/latest/lesson_19_7-segment.html) project documentation that did provide some useful information on the 7-segment display, but still no mention of the shift register.
-This project could easily be done without the shift register, in fact many other articles on 7-segment displays do just that.
+This project could easily be done without the shift register, in fact many [other articles on 7-segment displays](https://www.circuitbasics.com/arduino-7-segment-display-tutorial/) do just that.
 So why does the project use a shift register?
 Why not just wire the 7-segment display directly to the GPIO pins?
 Clearly there's something to the shift register and I wanted to know what that was.
-But first, let's have a short discussion about 7-segment displays.
+It turns out, for me anyway, that this project is really about shift register with the 7-segment display being merely a tool to visualize how shift registers work.
+But before we get to shift registers, let's have a short discussion about 7-segment displays.

 ### What is a 7-segment display?